jeffreycwitt/pl399/docs/02-the-medium-is-the-message.md

 McLuhan’s thesis can be seen as particular application of Marx insight in the German Ideology.
 That counter intuitively, “life determines consciousness, rather than consciousness determining life.”

 > In direct contrast to German philosophy which descends from heaven to earth, here we ascend from earth to heaven.
 That is to say, we do not set out from what men say, imagine, conceive, nor from men as narrated, thought of, imagined, conceived, in order to arrive at men in the flesh.
 We set out from real, active men, and on the basis of their real life-process we demonstrate the development of the ideological reflexes and echoes of this life-process.
 The phantoms formed in the human brain are also, necessarily, sublimates of their material life-process, which is empirically verifiable and bound to material premises.
 Morality, religion, metaphysics, all the rest of ideology and their corresponding forms of consciousness, thus no longer retain the semblance of independence.
 They have no history, no development; but men, developing their material production and their material intercourse, alter, along with this their real existence, their thinking and the products of their thinking.
 Life is not determined by consciousness, but consciousness by life.
-In the first method of approach the starting-point is consciousness taken as the living individual; in the second method, which conforms to real life, it is the real living individuals themselves, and consciousness is considered solely as their consciousness. [pdf p.
-1-2]
+In the first method of approach the starting-point is consciousness taken as the living individual; in the second method, which conforms to real life, it is the real living individuals themselves, and consciousness is considered solely as their consciousness.
+(Marx, German Ideology]

 Marx's aim to overturn a straightforward and naive assumption.